Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Upright laptop work needs extra lumbar support
+• Upright laptop work benefits from added lumbar support

-• The deep sit can be too relaxed for posture-focused users
+• Deep sit can feel too relaxed for posture-focused users

-• Footprint feels bigger than a standard sofa
+• Footprint feels larger than a standard sofa

 Comfy 3-Seater Chaise